micmejia/bible-dump/NKJV/Isaiah/Isa 23.md

 Who has taken this counsel against Tyre, the crowning _city,_ Whose merchants _are_ princes, Whose traders _are_ the honorable of the earth?

 ###### 9
-The Lord of hosts has purposed it, To [^e]bring to dishonor the pride of all glory, To bring into contempt all the honorable of the earth.
+The Lord of hosts has purposed it, To bring to dishonor the pride of all glory, To bring into contempt all the honorable of the earth.

 ###### 10
-Overflow through your land like [^f]the River, O daughter of Tarshish; _There is_ no more [^g]strength.
+Overflow through your land like the River, O daughter of Tarshish; _There is_ no more strength.

 ###### 11
 He stretched out His hand over the sea, He shook the kingdoms; The Lord has given a commandment against Canaan To destroy its strongholds.